דלג לתוכן הראשי

 • Ages 30 to 50: Slow, gradual decline, usually unnoticeable.

-• Menopause in women: The drop in estrogen levels significantly accelerates bone loss, sometimes several percent per year in the first few years.
+• Menopause in women: The drop in estrogen levels significantly accelerates bone loss, sometimes several percent per year in the early years.

-• Age 60+: In both men and women, the risk of osteoporosis and fractures increases.
+• Age 60 plus: In both men and women, the risk of osteoporosis and fractures increases.

 The key point to remember: Bone strengthens in response to load.
 When force is applied to the skeleton—a muscle pulling on the bone or a weight impact—it receives a signal to build itself stronger.
 Tissue that is not challenged weakens.
-This is why astronauts in space and bedridden people lose bone quickly.
-And this is exactly why we have so much power to influence it.
+This is why astronauts in space and bedridden people lose bone rapidly.
+And this is precisely why we have so much power to influence it.

 Practical Steps for Bone Strengthening